 How to harvest Chaga sustainably?

-In order for us to keep using Chaga, the fungus needs to be harvested sustainably as it can take up to 20 years for it to mature.
+For us to keep using Chaga, the fungus needs to be harvested sustainably as it can take up to 20 years for it to mature.
 Sustainable harvesting of Chaga means that 40-50% of the fungus will be left on the tree.

 Unfortunately, many bigger companies are irresponsibly damaging the trees in the forest to harvest Chaga and selfishly taking the entire piece of Chaga they find, leaving the once thriving and beautiful birch tree to die.
-That’s why we encourage people to do their research on the companies they wish to purchase from.
+That’s why we encourage people to research the companies they wish to purchase from.

 How to access Chaga’s health properties?

-Traditionally, the polypore is broken up into small pieces, then boiled to make tea.
+Traditionally, the polypore is broken into small pieces, then boiled to make tea.
 The fungus is removed before drinking the tea.
 It is also commonly finely powdered and mixed into liquids.
 As well as combined with binders to make a salve or medicinal application.

 RELATED: Key things to know about Chaga